How to Stretch Your Straw Hat Easily | Six Best Methods

 First, spray the hat with lukewarm water on all sides of the hat except the brim.
 Pay more attention to the inner crown, band, and outer crown.

-Step 2: Dry the Hat Using a Blow Dryer
+Step 2: Partially Dry the Hat Using a Blow Dryer

-Turn on the hair dryer to the highest setting and move the dryer around the hat to dry.
+Turn on the hair dryer to the highest setting and move the dryer around the hat until it is only slightly damp.

 Step 3: Try and Dry the Hat

-While your hat is slightly damp, put on your hat and let it dry.
-If you feel so uncomfortable, wear a plastic bag on your head and put on your hat.
-This allows the straw fibers to adjust to the size of your head.
-Repeat the process if your hat needs to be stretched a bit.
+While your hat is slightly damp, put on your hat and let it finish drying.
+You can place a plastic bag between the hat and your head if you like.
+Wearing the hat while it finishes drying allows the straw fibers to adjust to the size of your head.
+Repeat the process if your hat still needs to be stretched a bit.

 Make Your Hat Larger By Removing the Sweatband

-At last, this is a simple, quick DIY to stretch your straw hat and make it a larger fit than you think.
+At last, this is a simple, quick DIY to make your straw hat larger without actually stretching it.
 If you don’t mind modifying your sweatband, go for this method.

 Materials Needed: